Bone Grafts & Dental Implants

 Bone graft material can be taken from your own body (autogenous), and purchased from a human tissue bank (allograft) or an animal tissue bank (xenograft).
 In some cases, synthetic material is used (alloplastic).
 The material is then transplanted to the jawbone.

-Once the jawbone has healed, your dentist can surgically place the implant into the jawbone.
-This stage may also take up to several months to heal.
+Once the jawbone has healed after the bone grafting procedure, your dentist can surgically place the implant into the jawbone.
+This stage may also take up to several months to heal properly.

 The next step is to place the abutment (an extension of the implant's metal post) into the jaw.
 After another period to allow the soft tissue to heal, the dentist will take moulds or impressions of the teeth and jawbone before inserting the tooth replacement.